 How to Make Bacon Topping:

 • Make the topping before boiling pierogi so it’s ready to drizzle over pierogi to prevent sticking.
-In a medium skillet, saute 4 oz chopped bacon.
+In a medium skillet, saute bacon.
 Once crisp, melt in 2 Tbsp butter and remove from heat.

 How to Cook Pierogi:

 • Bring a pot of water to a rolling boil and add 1 Tbsp salt.
-Add fresh or frozen pierogi.
-Once they are floating and water is back to a boil and pierogi are floating, remove to a bowl with a slotted spoon drizzling buttery bacon between layers.
+Add fresh or frozen pierogi in batches.
+Cook for about 2 minutes or until the water has returned to a boil and the pierogi float to the top.
+Remove to a bowl with a strainer or slotted spoon drizzling buttery bacon between layers.

 Notes